feelfreelinux/octo4a/README.md

 ## Donating

-If you like this project, feel free to [donate on PayPal](https://paypal.me/feelfreelinux).
+If you like this project, feel free to [donate on PayPal](https://paypal.me/feelfreelinux) or [sponsor me on GitHub](https://github.com/sponsors/feelfreelinux).
 This project heavily relies on great work done on [OctoPrint](https://www.patreon.com/foosel) so please consider donating to them if you like this app.
 Thank you for your support :)

 ## Disclaimer